 Confidently grow your team in France

 France has a great reputation for business, but its stringent employment laws make it a challenging country to expand into and engage talent.
 Fortunately, an experienced partner like Velocity Global can simplify the process.

-Our global Employer of Record (EOR) solution helps companies hire and pay top talent in France and over 185 countries without having to establish entities.
+Our EOR solution helps companies hire and pay top talent in France and over 185 countries without having to establish entities.
 We handle onboarding, payroll, benefits administration, compliance, and HR support on your behalf so you can focus on running your business.

 Contact us today to start hiring top talent in France with ease.